startrev/SnipX/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

-### Prerequisites
+### Requirements

-This is an example of how to list things you need to use the software and how to install them.
+Things you need to use the software and how to install them.
+You've installed the latest versions of [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 * npm
   ```sh
   npm install npm@latest -g